nyamu-amq/amq_scripts/README.md

 im so lazy to write usage.... and english is too hard for me..../o\

+### amqBugfix.user.js
+- it fixes bug that wrong game type on game settings

 ### amqEmojiAnswer.js
 - convert emoji shortcode in answer box when press enter
 - it works on room name also now